IAmXenox/cobbledollars-safari-addon/README.md

 ## ✨ Features

 - 💰 Uses **CobbleDollars** as the economy backend.
-- 🔌 Implemented as a lightweight addon mod layered on top of Safari.
 - 🧩 Automatically overrides the default economy provider using a priority-based system.
 - 🚫 Does not require any modification to Safari source code.
-- ⚙️ Allows future compatibility with custom economy providers and addons.

 ---

 ## 📦 Requirements

-- **Minecraft (Fabric)**
 - **Fabric API**
 - **Safari Dimension**
 - **CobbleDollars**